 However, whether you are using a bespoke website or a templated one, there are still a few things you can do to showcase your brand identity on your website.

 Stock images look fake, out of touch and clichéd.
 Avoid stock images and instead, find images that really convey the sentiment of your brand.
 Some of the most successful companies will include headshots of the team and photos of customers interacting with your brand.
 Creating your own photos will allow you to choose colours that harmonise with your brand, rather than stock photos, which can provide an incohesive contrast.

 Tip: If you have product or service colours, why not use these in your images on those pages.
 For example, if one of your products is a green colour, use green imagery throughout the page.

 Make your logo the star of the show

 As the face of your brand – although only part of the story – your logo should be given centre stage on your website.
-Make sure that it stands out from its surroundings, is high quality and instantly recognisable to your customers.
+Make sure that your logo is designed to stand out from its surroundings, is high quality and instantly recognisable to your customers.
 When someone visits your website, their eyes should move directly to your logo.